ansys/pyprimemesh/doc/source/user_guide/index.rst

 Overview
 ========
 The :func:`launch_prime() <ansys.meshing.prime.launch_prime>_` function
-within the ``ansys-meshing-prime`` library launches the Prime server and returns an instance of the :class:`Client <ansys.meshing.prime.Client>`.
+within the ``ansys-meshing-prime`` library launches the Ansys Prime server and returns an instance of the :class:`Client <ansys.meshing.prime.Client>`.
-This enables the user to send gRPC commands to Prime and receive the response from the server.
+This enables you to send gRPC commands to Ansys Prime and receive the response from the server.

 .. code:: python